 Super fast and easy!

-The kids and I are definitely house-bound right now, but our days fly by, busy with school and work.
-I welcome scratch made dinners that take just a few minutes to pull together.
+With two kids and two businesses, I welcome scratch made dinners that take just a few minutes to pull together.
 Here are my three favorites for easy, healthy winter meals!

 - Egg Roll in a Bowl (All the Healthy Things) This one is perfect as-is.
 No substitutions or alterations needed.
 Start to finish in 20 minutes total.
 Low carb, high veggie, ✅